Best ways to invest money in South Africa (for beginners)

 What is the difference?

 Flexible Savings Accounts: Banks offer these accounts to allow you to deposit and withdraw funds anytime while earning interest.
+Note that fixed accounts (see above) offer higher returns than flexible accounts.

-Why it’s a popular investment option: These two investment options offer liquidity (the option to withdraw/sell) with a reasonable interest rate.
+Why it’s a popular investment option: These two investment options offer fair interest rates while allowing investors to withdraw money on short notice.
 They are ideal for maintaining emergency funds or saving for upcoming expenses without the constraints of a fixed term.

 How to invest: